auremoser/mozsci/log/worklog.md

 * reached out to April about project management community call guest speaking for the method
 * created an [event for the community call](https://science.mozilla.org/programs/events/community-call-aug-10-11-et)
 * wrote to April about speaking on the community call
+* confirmed all host org candidates selection

 TO DOS

+* copy D&S on followup with jG
 * recreate [2016-2017 doc drive](https://drive.google.com/drive/u/0/folders/0B32kLgMrp9LuaklxX0MtdXZsLU0) for 2017-2018 fellows, move materials there
 * agenda for meeting with michael
 * reach out to advis